OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-23.md

 Balaam began his oracle: “Balak brought me from Aram, Moab's king from the eastern mountains, saying, ‘Come, curse Jacob for me; come, denounce Israel.’

 ## Numbers 23:8
-How can I curse those whom God has not cursed?
-How can I denounce those whom the Lord has not denounced?
+How can I speak against those whom God has not spoken against?
+How can I oppose those whom the Lord has not opposed?

 ## Numbers 23:9
 From the rocky peaks I see them, from the hills I observe them.
 Here is a people who live apart and do not count themselves among the nations.